CapyRobot/blog/source/_posts/pnet_sw.md

 To recap, a Petri Net could keep track of the system state and be completely passive by delegating controlling decisions to anybody else using the element's interface.
 This approach does not usually work well since potentially delegating behavior decisions to multiple entities can get quite complex, not easily maintainable, and flat-out messy.
 Another approach is to include a behavior controller into this software element to take all high-level behavior decisions and to actively tell all entities what they should be doing.
 As shown here, this controller could be designed in quite a generic and reusable way.

-The wording high-level was used many times throughout the article.
+The phrase *high-level* was used many times throughout the article.
 The behavior controller is said to deal with high-level behavior decisions because if a system is complex enough to justify the use of a Petri Net, the behavior architecture is likely to be split into multiple layers.
 The Petri Net is usually responsible for the most high-level layer.
 Other lower-level control layers more commonly use behavior-tree-like modeling languages. {% post_link pnet_intro 'See my previous post on Petri Nets' %} for more context on this topic.

 Looking forward to reading your comments and questions!
 Let me know if you found this article interesting and helpful, and if you would like to read more on similar subjects.